The Arts

 Opportunities exist for all interested students to participate in a variety of ensembles and classroom activities in the School of Music.
 Many music courses are specifically designed for non-majors and several satisfy University Core requirements.

-Howard Hall, home of the School of Music, is equipped with a number of private teaching studios, classroom facilities, and an electronic piano laboratory.
+Howard Hall, home of the School of Music, is equipped with private teaching studios, classroom facilities, and an electronic piano laboratory.
 In addition to a 265-seat recital hall, Howard Hall contains a large ensemble rehearsal room and several acoustically-efficient practice rooms.

 On-campus performances occur frequently.
 Recitals by faculty and guest artists, and concerts by musical organizations are scheduled throughout the year.
 Informal musical entertainment, special musical events, appearances by musical organizations at athletic events, statewide tours, and performances for professional conferences are other features of the music program.